-Like many of us in high school and college, Sally Haynes had a part time summer job.
+Who had a summer job in high school or college?
+Like many of us, Sally Haynes had a part time summer job.
 She was part of an outreach ministry at North Carolina's Outer Banks.
 That sounds pretty cushy until you learn her job was to clean bath-houses.